carolynvs/carolynvanslyck.com/source/_posts/2016-01-01-a-proper-windows-terminal.markdown

 I don't know how to put this politely but the command-line experience on Windows sucks*.
-If you are using the default terminal in Windows, whether with CMD, PowerShell or Bash, you may not realize it but you are dying a death from a thousand cuts.
+If you are using the default terminal in Windows, whether with CMD, PowerShell or Bash, you may not realize just how much better it could be.
 In this tutorial, you will setup an alternative terminal that supports fun stuff: window resizing, tabs, intuitive copy/paste and pretty colors.

 ![ConEmu Screenshot](/images/a-proper-windows-terminal/conemu-screenshot.png)

 \* <span style="font-size: .8em">Yes, I am aware that the [terminal in Windows 10 has a lot of improvements][win10-terminal].
-But I'm still not using it because a) I'm avoiding Windows 10 until I am forced to upgrade and b) the alternative terminals as still nicer, with more features.</span>
+But I'm still not using it because a) I'm avoiding Windows 10 until I am forced to upgrade and b) the alternative terminals are still nicer, with more features.</span>

 Before we start, let's get some definitions out of the way: the term _shell_ refers to a command-line interpreter that executes text commands (such as CMD, PowerShell or Bash) and _terminal_ is the